ortho-fox/orthodox-nkjv/README.md

 ```

-- The `books` folder contains individual JSON files, each representing a book from the New King James Version of the Bible.
+- The `books` folder contains individual JSON, XML and Markdown (.md) files, each representing a book from the Eastern ORthodox New King James Version of the Bible.
 These files hold the structured text data, organized into chapters and verses.

 - The `examples` folder includes TypeScript example files that demonstrate how to access and use the NKJV Bible data from this module.

+- the `scripts` folder contains scripts for converting Markdown files in to JSON and JSON into XML

 ## Installation